Robpol86/etaprogress/README.md

 Draw progress bars with room for colors and display rates and ETAs in your console applications.
 ETA library is its own class so it may be used in other non-console applications.
 ETAs calculated with simple linear regression.

+This library supports both defined and undefined progress bars.
+Undefined progress bars are those which do not have a "total size".
+Similar to when wget downloads a file with an unknown file size.
+Due to this, undefined progress bars have no percent and no ETA.
+Defined progress bars are the usual progress bars with percentages and ETAs.

 `etaprogress` is supported on Python 2.6, 2.7, 3.3, and 3.4.

 [![Build Status](https://travis-ci.org/Robpol86/etaprogress.svg?branch=master)]